ConceptPrism: Concept Disentanglement in Personalized Diffusion Models via Residual Token Optimization: Experiments

 \paragraph{Comparison with Baselines.}

 Table~\ref{tab:main} reports the performance at the qualitatively optimal training steps for each method.
-The pre-trained SD~\cite{ldm} (before fine-tuning) serves as a baseline, representing an upper bound for CLIP-T and a lower bound for DINO and CLIP-I. Our method clearly demonstrates the highest performance in both text alignment (CLIP-T) and concept fidelity (DINO, CLIP-I).
-While Custom Diffusion and DisenBooth achieve competitive CLIP-T, their DINO scores are relatively low, showing little improvement over the baseline.
-DreamBooth achieves the second-best DINO score, indicating high concept fidelity.
-However, this comes at a significant cost to CLIP-T, suggesting overfitting to the reference images.
-In contrast, our method achieves a remarkable improvement in DINO score while maintaining a high CLIP-T, demonstrating that it effectively resolves the trade-off between the two metrics.
+The pre-trained SD~\cite{ldm} (before fine-tuning) serves as a baseline, representing an upper bound for CLIP-T and a lower bound for DINO and CLIP-I. Our method achieves the highest performance in both text alignment (CLIP-T) and concept fidelity (DINO, CLIP-I).
+While Custom Diffusion and DisenBooth show competitive CLIP-T, their DINO scores remain low.
+DreamBooth records a relatively high DINO score, but this comes at a significant cost to CLIP-T, suggesting overfitting to the reference images.
+In contrast, our method substantially improves the DINO score while maintaining high CLIP-T, effectively resolving the fidelity-alignment trade-off.

-Figure~\ref{fig:main_tradeoff} further illustrates our superior trade-off between text alignment (CLIP-T) and concept fidelity (DINO).
-While DreamBooth, DisenBooth, and our method all exchange text alignment for fidelity as training progresses, their slopes differ significantly.
-This highlights that our approach sacrifices the least text alignment for its fidelity gain.
-Furthermore, our high initial DINO scores (above 0.2) prove the token optimization stage acts as an effective initializer.
+Figure~\ref{fig:main_tradeoff} further illustrates our superior trade-off.
+While DreamBooth, DisenBooth, and our method all exchange text alignment for fidelity during training, the differing slopes highlight that our approach sacrifices the least alignment for its fidelity gain.
+Furthermore, our high initial DINO scores (above 0.2) prove the effectiveness of our token initialization.
 Custom Diffusion maintains stable text alignment, but its fidelity plateaus after 1000 steps.
-Tuning-free methods DisEnvisioner and ELITE perform poorly on both metrics, showing the low precision of tuning-free techniques in concept representation.
+Encoder-based methods, DisEnvisioner and ELITE, perform poorly on both metrics, confirming the limited precision of encoder-based techniques in concept representation.

-\paragraph{Training Time.} We also measured the training time for each method.
-While existing approaches train in a single diffusion model fine-tuning stage, our approach requires an additional token optimization process of approximately 200 steps.
-However, thanks to the better-initialized tokens, the number of model fine-tuning steps required to achieve sufficient concept fidelity is significantly reduced.
-For example, whereas DreamBooth achieves its optimal quality at 400 steps, our method shows improved performance with only 120 steps of training.
-As shown in Table~\ref{tab:main}, our method is approximately twice as fast as the existing disentanglement-focused approach, DisenBooth.
-Compared to DreamBooth and Custom Diffusion, it introduces only a minimal overhead considering the significant performance gain.
+\paragraph{Training Time.} We compare training efficiency across methods.
+Unlike existing approaches that rely on a single fine-tuning stage, our method adds a 200-step token optimization process.
+However, this optimization significantly reduces the number of model fine-tuning steps required to reach high concept fidelity.
+For instance, our method achieves optimal quality in only 120 steps, compared to 400 for DreamBooth.
+As shown in Table~\ref{tab:main}, we are approximately twice as fast as DisenBooth and maintain minimal overhead relative to DreamBooth and Custom Diffusion given the substantial performance gains.